wp-plugins/identity-verification-australia/identity_verification_au/readme.txt

 == Description ==

-With this Plugin you will identify an individual though the submission of document details from:
+With this Plugin you will identify an individual though the submission of document details from an Australian Driver Licence or an Australia Passport

-1.Driver License
-2.Passport

 Once the information is received the data is instantly submitted to the local authorities databases to verify the integrity of the information.
 This process is live and you will get a response within a few second